-A. Fixed Income.
+- A. Fixed Income.
 These are returns locked by unchanging dividends based on unchanging par values.
 These would be from preferred stocks and sometimes notes, bonds or "baby bonds".
 Beyond the fixed income, these investments have a predetermined sale price of \$25/share, creating the opportunity for significant gains if purchased for less than the par value.
 While there will be changes in valuation based on current price, current prices are considered less relevant to the goal of fixed income and profit from the eventual call.
-Showing a price chart in this report would distract from the goal which is locked-in income.

-B. Variable High Income.
+Showing a price chart in this report would distract from the goal which is locked-in income. - B. Variable High Income.
 These are dividend returns usually declared quarterly on Real Estate Investment Trusts (REITs) and other securities such as Business Development Corporations (BDCs) or Closed End Funds (CEFs) with high dividends (almost always above 7%).
 Once the dividends are received, they are obviously locked in or realized, although the dividend for next quarter is not.
-Price appreciation may or may not be a part of the strategy in holding a position.

-C. Gains and Losses on Sales.
+Price appreciation may or may not be a part of the strategy in holding a position. - C. Gains and Losses on Sales.
 Performance based on sales is hard to meaningfully report since each sale extends over widely varying time frames.
 They are significant in that the returns are realized or locked in but derive from divergent goals.
 Some are from calls on preferred stocks which we can anticipate being at \$25 but for which the timing is uncertain after a call date.
 The remainder are mostly to avoid future price declines, whether the price is falling or reaching ethereal highs.
 Sometimes a sale is made merely because another investment has more promise.
 Sometimes sales are made not because of the individual position but because of an overall threatening market, such as March of 2020.
 Schedule D on our income taxes is a very misleading report of performance.
-For these reasons we don't report capital gains or losses.

-D. Price Appreciation.
+For these reasons we don't report capital gains or losses. - D. Price Appreciation.
 Some portfolios are designed for price appreciation with dividends being incidental (usually under 4%).
 Performance is based on the current price which in a way is meaningless or hypothetical since it is not captured with a current sale.
-It may go up or down prior to an eventual sale.

-E. Uncorrelated Returns.
+It may go up or down prior to an eventual sale. - E. Uncorrelated Returns.
 Some portfolios are designed to be more or less independent of market trends.
 They may work that way or they may not.
-In comparing these returns to a market benchmark, the thing to look for is not to beat the benchmark except over very long timeframes, but to move opposite or independently of the market benchmark and limit overall volatility.
+In comparing these returns to a market benchmark, the thing to look for is not to beat the benchmark except over very long timeframes, but to move opposite or independently of the market benchmark and limit overall volatility. - F. Overall.

-F. Overall.
 Overall performance encompasses all the above categories.
-It is a mix of realized and unrealized returns, actual income and hypothetical valuations if sold today - of apples and oranges.
+It is a mix of realized and unrealized returns, actual income and hypothetical valuations if sold today of apples and oranges.
 Each client may allocate differently to these different categories, impacting overall returns.
 For preferred stocks price increases above par are evaluated negatively in that if they were called, the valuation would become par.
 The price above par needs to be weighed against time to call and intervening dividends.

-An alternative to mutual funds.

-Lee Wenzel (952) 944-2699 Lee@WenzelAnalytics.com www.WenzelAnalytics.com Wenzel Analytics, Inc. Registered Investment Advisor 8666 Westwind Circle Eden Prairie, MN 55344
+I have discontinued showing charts for overall valuation.